 From 2017–2020 I was producer for arts organisation Pavilion of Art School for Rebel Girls, a project rooted in feminist pedagogy, which developed from a series of collaborative creative workshops led for, with and by young women (13–16) in Leeds.
 Working with other invited artists and curators, we formed a collective intergenerational working group who make exhibitions, curate film screenings and produce other artistic and cultural activities together.

 Previously I have held the roles of Yorkshire editor for Corridor8, associate editor of parallax and co-director of SPUR.
 I have worked with artists, perfomers, filmmakers, writers and theorists including Alex Martinis Roe, Helen de Main, Maria Fusco, Iris Zaki, Soofiya Andry, Jennifer Reeder and Luce Irigaray on screenings, reading groups, exhibitions and events across the country.
-In 2016, I co-founded Feminist Readings Network / Réseau Lectures Féministes, a multi-lingual network for early-career artists and researchers at the University of Leeds, University of Helsinki, University of South Africa and University of Paris 8.
+In 2016, I co-founded Feminist Readings Network / Réseau Lectures Féministes, which provides a translingual space to explore feminist, queer and anti-racist thought, art and pedagogy.

-My doctoral research examined ‘the Girl’ as a concept, figure and problem for feminist theory and the moving image.
-Having proposed that the Girl is a problem for feminist theory and contributing to debates on the moving-image from a feminist perspective, my doctoral research concluded by circling around an issue present in the field of Girls’ Studies.
+Having proposed that the Girl is a problem for feminist theory and contributing to debates on the moving image from a feminist perspective, my doctoral research concluded by circling around an issue present in the field of Girls’ Studies.
 Namely, that the Girl is a problem, in part at least, because girls do not write feminist philosophies, and, in general, do not make films of which they are the subject.
-The position of girls outside the texts which seek to write them haunts Girls’ Studies.
 This conclusion prompted me to undertake a three-year research-led arts engagement project, Art School for Rebel Girls, developed in collaboration with arts organisation Pavilion for which I was awarded a Public Engagement with Research Award.
 The project examined how creative pedagogies and collaborative working could be used to centre the agency of girls in arts education.